-Autonomy in subsea operation - NTNU

-Credits: 1.5 Semester 2 Compulsory: Yes

-Format Lecture: 15 Tutorial work: O Practical work: O

-Lecturers: Prof I. Schjølberg, Dr B. A. Haugaløkken and Dr A. Sans Muntadas (NTNU)

-The course will give insight into the development of autonomy in subsea operations.
+Autonomy in subsea operation - NTNU Credits: 1.5 Semester 2 Compulsory: Yes Format Lecture: 15 Tutorial work: 0 Practical work: 0 Lecturers: Prof I .
+Schjølberg, Dr B. A. Haug galøkken and Dr A. Sans M luntadas (NTNU) Objectives: The course will give insight into the development of autonomy in subsea operations.
 Autonomy contributes to more efficient operations for operators in planning and decision support during subsea operations.
 Autonomy is critical for operators to reduce risk and costs during operations.
 Methods and components within autonomy will be presented as well as many industrial examples.

-Introduction to the terms

-Decision support models of robots, sensors and equipment

-Intervention concepts and tasks

-Development of efficient operations

-Background in mathematics.

-- After completing this course the students will be able to: - Develop a concept for autonomous underwater operations - Provide solutions for autonomous marine robots - · Formulate and describe the challenge of autonomy in underwater operations

-Supplied during the course
+Contents: Introduction to the terms Decision support models of robots, sensors and equipment Intervention concepts and tasks Development of efficient operations Prerequisites: Background in mathema tics.
+Key skills acquired : After completing this course the students will be able to: Develop a concept for autonomous underwater operations Provide solutions for autonomous marine robots Formulate and describe the challenge of autonomy in underwater operations Assessment: 100% continuous assessment Recommended texts: The notes of the course Further readings: Supplied during the cou will be given by lecturer. rse

 Cooperative robotics - IST-UL

 Credits: 1.5 Semester 2 Compulsory: Yes

-Format Lecture: 15 Tutorial work: O Practical work: O
+Format Lecture: 15 Tutorial work: 0 Practical work: 0

 Lecturers: Prof A. Pascoal (IST-UL)